The chromatic number of finite projective spaces: Introduction

 It can be easily shown that $\chi_2(2) = 2$.
 It is a standard exercise in the context of Property~B and minimal non-2-colorable hypergraphs (see, for example, \cite[Section 1.3]{ZhaoPM}) that $\chi_2(3) = 3$, that is, the chromatic number of the Fano plane is $3$.
 The next case is $\chi_2(4) = 3$, which follows from the well-known partition of $\mathrm{PG}(3,2)$ into elliptic quadrics \cite{Ebert1985}.

 The chromatic number of binary projective spaces was studied by Rosa~\cite{Rosa1970-1, Rosa1970-2} in his investigation of more general Steiner triple systems (see \cite{BrandesPhelpsRodl1982, BruenHaddadWehlau1998} for further results in this direction).
 He showed $\chi_2(5)=4$, and asked if $\chi_2(6)=5$; this was confirmed by Fug\`ere, Haddad and Wehlau~\cite{Fugere1994}.
-As a corollary of our \Cref{thm:main}, we obtain $\chi_2(7) = 5$, thus solving the next open case.
+Combining our upper bound with a Ramsey lower-bound argument in Section~\ref{sec:lower}, we obtain $\chi_2(7)=5$, thus solving the next open case.

 \textit{In this paper}, we prove new bounds on $\chi_2(n)$, recovering all the small cases proved earlier and improving the previous general upper bound.
 By coloring the complement of a hyperplane with one color and recursively iterating inside the hyperplane, it can be easily shown that $\chi_2(n) \leq n$.
 For example, let $i=1,\dots,n$, define